Vector vs. Raster Graphics

 Which programs can I use to create Vector files?

-Adobe Illustrator and CorelDRAW are considered industry leading editors, and in our experience work well for creating Vector files.
+Adobe Illustrator and Photoshop are considered industry leading editors, and in our experience work well for creating Vector files.